programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 ```

 How has the R function changed the input text?
 It has removed all of the punctuation,
-split the text into individual words, and has converted everything into lowercase
+split the text into individual words, and converted everything into lowercase
 characters.
-We will shortly see what all of these interventions are useful in our
+We will see shortly why all of these interventions are useful in our
 analysis.

 How many words are there in this short snippet of text?
 If we use the `length` function